Reactive-Network/documentation/docs/education/introduction/reactive-smart-contracts.md

 ## Why Reactive Smart Contracts

-In the realm of Ethereum, smart contracts have revolutionized how we conceive of executing trustless agreements.
+In the Ethereum world, smart contracts have revolutionized how we conceive of executing trustless agreements.
 Traditionally, these contracts spring into action only upon a user-initiated transaction.
 This presents inherent limitations.
-For one, smart contracts can't autonomously initiate actions or respond to blockchain events without an external prompt — be it from a user or an automated script (like a trading bot).
-This requires the holding of private keys, introducing a centralized point of control.
+For one, smart contracts can't autonomously initiate actions or respond to blockchain events without an external prompt — either from a user or an automated script like a trading bot.
+This requires holding private keys and introducing a centralized point of control.

 Reactive Smart Contracts (RSCs) emerge as a solution to this constraint.
 RSCs are designed to autonomously react to events in the Ethereum Virtual Machine (EVM) and trigger subsequent actions across the blockchain ecosystem.
 This capability for the implementation of complex logic that can source information from multiple chains and enact changes or transactions across various platforms without a central oversight.